chakra-ui/zag/.changeset/spicy-experts-wonder.md

 "@zag-js/select": patch
 ---

-Add collection api to Combobox and fix typos in Select's types.
+Expose `api.collection` for better control over the collection of items in combobox.